matze-dd/Tex2txt/README.md

 The corresponding LT messages can be viewed when hovering the mouse over these marked places, see the
 [introductory example](#example-html-report) above.
+With option --link, Web links provided by LT can be directly opened with left-click.
 Script option --context controls the number of lines displayed around each tagged region;
 a negative option value will show the complete LaTeX input text.